apple/turicreate/deployment/README.md

-# Deploying Turicreate ML Models using Flask and Docker
+# Deploying Turi Create ML Models using Flask and Docker

 We are assuming that you’ve already built and saved your model onto your local machine.
 We can deploy our model by following the steps below -